 Income tax registration:

-CIPC registered your company for income tax when the company was registered.
-To stay in good standing with SARS the following returns have to be submitted on time:
+CIPC automatically register a company for income tax purposes when it registers a company.
+To stay in good standing with SARS, submit the following returns on time:

 - Bi-annual company provisional tax returns